 By 1992, Joe Pesci had been around for thirty years beginning with a small role in the 1961 film, Hey, Let’s Twist, a showcase for the then chart-topping rock and roll group, Joey Dee and the Starliters (Peppermint Twist).
 Pesci began getting some attention in the mid-1980’s with films like Easy Money and Once Upon a Time in America.
 But it was not until 1989 with Lethal Weapon 2 and 1990 with the double whammy of Home Alone and Goodfellas that Pesci became a name on everyone’s lips.
 Riding this success, Pesci had a series of important roles over the next few years.
 In 1992 alone, he appeared in Home Alone 2: Lost in New York, Lethal Weapon 3 and My Cousin Vinny.
 That same year he also had the lead role in the little-known film, The Public Eye.
 Continue reading

 Like Florida, Out of Time is laid back and easy, at least it starts off that way.
 We meet Banyan Key Police Chief Matt Lee Whitlock, a smooth Denzel Washington, as he makes his rounds one hot evening in the small coastal town.
 Relaxing back at the office, he receives a phone call from one Ann Merai Harrison (Sanaa Lathan); there’s an intruder outside her small house, can he come over.
 At her home, he begins asking a series of questions.
 We soon realize they are both acting out a coquettish sexual game that ends up with them in bed.
 The playful sexuality is as hot as the Floridian temperature in the dead heat of summer.
 Continue reading

 The palmetto bug is capable when alarmed of ejecting a foul-smelling spray that will knock you over.
 Also known as the Florida skunk roach, humans should be cautious not to upset these darling little creatures.
 Its scent has been known to repel dangerous enemies.
 For Harry Barber, our anti-hero, he will discover the palmetto bug is his only true friend.
 Continue reading

 Lawrence Kasdan’s Body Heat takes place in a small, dreadfully hot, humid Southern Florida coastal town.
 The heat of the title reflects three important elements of the film.
 First up, the obvious; the stifling hot Florida weather.
 Every character’s skin glistens with beads of sweat.
 Shirts are constantly seen with sweat stains.
 Continue reading

 Author Jim Thompson created some of the darkest pulp crime fiction ever to land between the covers of greasy paperbacks left in two bit diners on dark rain soaked nights.
 He was a writer whose tales were filled with sleazy grifters and psychopaths.
-An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it were a life saving device or a device to run away from life.
+An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it was a life-saving device.